-An example of how to do this calculation is on the next page.
-The Guide to depreciating assets 2006 contains two worksheets (Worksheet 1 - depreciating assets and Worksheet 2 - low-value pool) that you can use to work out your deductions for decline in value of depreciating assets.
+Following are two examples of working out decline in value deductions.
+The Guide to depreciating assets 2007 contains two worksheets (Worksheet 1 - depreciating assets and Worksheet 2 - low-value pool) that you can use to work out your deductions for decline in value of depreciating assets.